Tiger (miniseries)

 Tiger is an American 2021 two-part sports-biographical documentary miniseries about professional golfer Tiger Woods.
-It aired in two episodes on HBO on January 10, 2021 and January 17, 2021.
-The documentary is based on the 2018 book Tiger Woods.
+It aired in two episodes on HBO on January 10, 2021, and January 17, 2021.
+The documentary is based on the 2018 book Tiger Woods by Jeff Benedict and Armen Keteyian.

 Premise

 The documentary is based on the 2018 biography Tiger Woods and examines Woods' rise, fall, and return in the world of golf.
 Like the biography, the documentary explores Woods' relationship with his father, and that relationship's effect on the golfer's career.
 It features interviews with Woods' former caddie Steve Williams, Woods' former girlfriend, Nick Faldo, Bryant Gumbel, and Rachel Uchitel, who was involved in Woods’ infidelity scandal.
 Tiger notably relies on outside voices to tell Woods' story and does not include his perspective or commentary.

 Production

-The filmmakers said that Woods declined to be interviewed for the film twice citing a contractual conflict.
-Woods' family also doesn't appear in the series.
-Co-director Matthew Hamachek told Insider that Uchitel agreed to be in the documentary after telling him over lunch that she "felt strongly that nobody had ever told her side of the story; that the media had taken her and turned her into a caricature."
+The filmmakers, Matthew Hamachek and Matthew Heineman, said that Woods declined to be interviewed for the film twice citing a contractual conflict.
+Woods' family does not appear in the series either.

+The soundtrack includes English punk poet John Cooper Clarke's 1980 poem "Evidently Chickentown", which was also used for its ominous sound in an episode of The Sopranos in 2007.